tedster827/travel-agency-website/README.md

 4. Monitor the deployment process in the AWS Amplify console.

 Ensure that your AWS Amplify project settings are correctly configured to use the specified custom image for a successful deployment.

+## Known Issues

+Issue: AWS Amplify Node.JS Version Mismatch
+- Refer to Workaround for Node.js Version above

+Issue: Webpack Cache Error in Next.js

+Description:
+The warning [webpack.cache.PackFileCacheStrategy] Caching failed for pack: Error: ENOENT: no such file or directory indicates a problem with the webpack cache in a Next.js project.
+This typically occurs when the system attempts to access a cache file (like 0.pack.gz) that is either missing or inaccessible in the designated directory.

+Steps to Troubleshoot & Resolve:

+Clearing the Webpack Cache
+a.
+Delete the .next Folder:
+Stop the Development Server: Ensure that your development server is not running.
+Delete the .next Directory: Locate and remove the .next directory in your project.
+This directory contains Next.js build files, including the webpack cache.
+Restart the Development Server: Use npm run dev or yarn dev to restart your development server.
+This process will rebuild the necessary files, including a fresh webpack cache.

 ## Versioning